How to Shop for the Best Personal LoanAdvertiser Disclosure by Lucy Lazarony

 Looking for a good deal on a personal loan?
 These tips will help you shop smart.

-Each personal loan application triggers an inquiry into your credit and each inquiry lowers your credit score a little bit.
+Each personal loan application triggers an inquiry into your credit and each inquiry lowers your credit scores a little bit.
 Applying for short-term personal loans from several different lenders at the same time could really hurt your credit scores.

-To protect your credit, it’s a good idea to do your research on plenty of personal loans but limit the number that you actually apply for.
+To help protect your credit, it’s a good idea to do your research on plenty of personal loans but to also limit the number you actually apply for.

 You may be able to qualify for a personal loan with an attractive rate from an online lender, but be on the lookout for scams.
 Some online lenders are nothing more than scam artists.
 They target people with bad or damaged credit by promising them loans without checking credit history.
 Steer clear of sites that make such promises and any lender that charges big fees or requests loan payments in advance.
 Remember, personal loans are different than payday loans, small-dollar, short-term (and often) high-cost loans intended to get a borrower from paycheck to paycheck.
 You can learn more about the difference between personal loans and payday loans here.